fortes/enfield/README.md

 - Use pygments for code highlighting
 - Includes can use markdown
 - Removed Textile support (need to find a better library)
+- Support the `permalink` config property to match Jekyll's permalink paths
 - Add `pretty_urls` config variable for `.html`-less URLs everywhere

 ### Version 0.2.1